 Manage iCloud on Your iOS Device

-When it comes to managing your iCloud storage on your iOS device, you can delete any iCloud backups, including photos.
+When it comes to managing your iCloud storage on your iOS device, you can delete any backups made from your iPhone , including photos.
 You can also control which apps and file types will be backed up to your iCloud account.

 Files and Photos